Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 ```

-Key Elements in Responses
+Common Elements in Responses

 - Inline code (

-`code`) for variables - Blockquotes (
+`code`) for variables and short snippets - Blockquotes (

-> quote) for citations - Links as
+> quote) for callouts - Links as

 [anchor](URL)

-Limitations of Plain Text vs. Markdown
+Plain Text vs. Markdown

 Prompt: "Explain REST APIs in Markdown format."